 The morning-after meal might be the last thing on your host’s mind, and much appreciated.
 Bring shelf-stable muffins or bagels (with a small container of cream cheese) to avoid even more crowding in the refrigerator, cinnamon rolls, or a hearty pumpkin-oat bread.
 Or just bring a fruit salad and hope for the best when it comes to space in the refrigerator.
 Try to use the smallest container necessary, possibly even a leak-proof Ziplock freezer bag.
 Here’s a holiday-inspired breakfast idea: Get our Pumpkin Spice Pecan Streusel Muffins recipe.

-Ask what kind of wine your host would like and if it's white, bring it chilled already.
+Ask what kind of wine your host would like and if it’s white, bring it chilled already—for that purpose, you can get a beautiful Uashmama’s wine bag cooler.
 Try a Riesling or Gewürztraminer for whites, and a Pinot Noir or a light, refreshing Beaujolais for reds.
-Then there's always fine whiskey or a digestif for after dinner.
+Then there’s always fine whiskey or a digestif for after dinner.
 Bring a nice tea or coffee too, which your hosts can save for later if they want.